Research Focus Areas

 The expertise of engineering faculty supports manufacturing goals for tapping future markets and technologies.
 Within the broad areas of profitability, productivity, and sustainability, faculty members hold leadership roles in international and national advances in manufacturing practice.
 In manufacturing, a process known as additive manufacturing has many advantages, including the potential to save manufacturers money and reduce waste.
 The process draws on digital models to “print” 3D components layer by layer, allowing manufacturers to quickly generate and revise product prototypes, or to cost-effectively mass-produce small quantities of custom components.
 As a result, manufacturers consume fewer raw materials, use less energy, and produce products more efficiently.
 Coupling additive manufacturing with digital manufacturing and supply-chain optimization can give U.S. industries a competitive advantage.

-Advanced manufacturing is critical at a national level: The White House aims to reinvigorate U.S. manufacturing through an initiative called the National Network for Manufacturing Innovation.
+Advanced manufacturing is critical at a national level: The White House aims to reinvigorate U.S. manufacturing through an initiative called the Manufacturing USA.
 Research leadership in advanced manufacturing will help to strengthen the global competitiveness of existing U.S. manufacturers, spur new ventures, and boost local and state economies.

 Advanced manufacturing is closely tied to materials discovery and sustainability – another of our research focus areas – and researchers in the trans-disciplinary Grainger Institute for Engineering at UW-Madison are focusing on all three topics.